Work in prison

 The employment relationship may end before the date fixed in the contract:

-- If the 2 parties if so desired or requested by the incarcerated person
+• If the 2 parties if so desired or if the incarcerated person so requests

-- When detention ends.
-In this case, the representative of the work structure can indicate to the person incarcerated, the jobs that he could offer him on his release from prison
+• When detention ends.
+In this case, the representative of the work structure may indicate to the person incarcerated, the jobs that he could offer him upon his release from prison

 To terminate the employment relationship, the incarcerated person or the work structure sends a written request to the other part.

-The request must state the reasons for the termination of the contract.
+This request must specify the reasons justifying the termination of the contract.

-If the inmate and the work structure agree, they will write and sign a amicable agreement which indicates the conditions for termination of the contract.
+If the inmate and the work structure agree, they shall draw up and sign a amicable agreement which indicates the conditions for termination of the contract.

 Each party shall receive a copy.